Cristhan11/Parental_Wifi/docs/NODOGSPLASH_INTEGRATION.md

 ### Purpose

 Deauthenticates a device using `ndsctl deauth`, putting it in Preauthenticated state.
-This causes NoDogSplash to redirect all HTTP requests from that device to the portal page (configured via `RedirectURL` in `nodogsplash.conf`).
+This causes NoDogSplash to redirect all HTTP requests from that device to the splash page (`splash.html?tok=TOKEN`), which then redirects to the portal with the token.

 **Note:** The system only intercepts HTTP requests.
-HTTPS requests are not intercepted.
+HTTPS requests are not intercepted. `RedirectURL` should be commented out in the config to use the splash page flow.

 ### Script Structure